flutter/flutter/packages/flutter_tools/doc/daemon.md

 #### app.started

 This is sent once the application launch process is complete and the app is either paused before main() (if `startPaused` is true) or main() has begun running.
+When attaching, this even will be fired once attached.
 The `params` field will be a map containing the field `appId`.

 #### app.log